niki-amini-naieni/instantcalibration/README.md

 ### 3. Set Up Anaconda Environment:

 The following commands will create a suitable Anaconda environment for running the code.
-To produce the results in the paper, we used [Anaconda version 2024.02-1](https://repo.anaconda.com/archive/Anaconda3-2024.02-1-Linux-x86_64.sh).
+To produce the results here, we used [Anaconda version 2022.10](https://repo.anaconda.com/archive/Anaconda3-2022.10-Linux-x86_64.sh).

 ```
 conda create -n instantcalibration python=3.7